ivanvanderbyl/realtime-adapter/README.md

 Each resource is represented over a multiplexed WebSocket connection as a STOMP Subscription, allowing state changes to be propagated in realtime to all clients with access to that resource.

-The benefit this gives, apart from a smaller network footprint, is the reduced complexity of running both an HTTP API and a pusher interface, and merging data client side.
+The benefit this gives, apart from a smaller network footprint, is the reduced complexity of not needing to run both an HTTP API and a pusher interface (Pusher, Custom WebSockets, Socket.io etc.), and merging data client side.

 Initially this will focus on creating an adapter for Ruby on Rails which uses the existing conventions provided by `ActiveModelSerializers`.

-This adapter will be designed to work out of the box and assume no knowledge of your App.
+This adapter will be designed to work out of the box and assume no knowledge of your Application's code, and thus be a drop in replacement for any of the existing Ember Data adapters.

 ## The Adapter